 - Conducting annual staff reviews.

-- The transmission of knowledge between generations: tutoring, training, sharing and capitalisation actions.
+- The transmission of knowledge between generations, which includes tutoring, training through job-shadowing, sharing and capitalisation of knowledge.

 Age pyramid and breakdown of the workforce by specialisation as of December 31, 2019.